 Relay to LPHAs information on presumptive and confirmed cases received from Oregon Department of Corrections, the Centers for Disease Control and Prevention (CDC), and other jurisdictions.

-Assist LPHAs in processing eCRs and REDcap surveys in Opera, including creating cases, adding hospitalization status, and recording deaths.
+Assist LPHAs in processing eCRs in Opera, including creating cases, adding hospitalization status, and recording deaths.

 Support investigation and response to high-risk cases and high-consequence outbreaks.